jjawny/rubiks-pocket-cube-solver/README.md

 # **About**
 ### **A GRAPH THEORY PROJECT**
-A Graph Theory project that demonstrates my knowledge and skills using math & logic to solve real world problems.
-The chosen problem being that Rubik's cubes are often solved in the shortest amount of time, not the least amount of moves.
-This Python script first generates a Cayley Graph then uses distance classes and a Breadth-first search algorithms to find the shortest path between any scrambled cube and the solved state.
-First, the cube is encoded in *Python*, the problem is translated to mathematical language, then finally functions handle the large amount of data in a clever yet sophisticated way to solve the problem.
+A Graph Theory project, demonstrating my skills in using math/logic to solve real-world problems.
+The chosen problem is that Rubik's cubes are often solved in the shortest amount of time, not the least amount of moves.
+This Python script first generates a Cayley Graph, then uses distance classes and a Breadth-First Search algorithm to find the shortest path between any scrambled cube and the solved state.
+First, the cube is encoded in **Python**, the problem is translated to mathematical language, then finally functions handle the large amount of data in a clever yet sophisticated way to solve the problem.

 Please see my report for more details.